Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • decreased tone of blood vessels;

-• any conditions that are accompanied by pathological dehydration of the body: poisoning, taking diuretics, allergic reactions, and others.
+• any conditions that are accompanied by pathological dehydration of the body: poisoning, taking diuretics, allergic reactions and others.

 Signs of pathology

-• sleep disturbances, insomnia;
+• sleep disorders, insomnia;

 • nausea and vomiting, decreased heart rate;